district0x/district-ui-notification/README.md

 * `:message` to be displayed
 * `show-duration` (which overrides the default `default-show-duration`)
-* arbitrary number of other arguments
+* an arbitrary number of other arguments

 ```clojure
 (ns district.ui.core